 Location.
-The School is located at Pennsylvania and Walnut streets, facing the Indiana Memorial Plaza; one block south of the James Whitcomb Riley Library, within easy reach of the residential and business sections of the city.
+The School is located on the southeast corner of Pennsylvania and Walnut streets, facing the Indiana Memorial Plaza; one block north of Shortridge High School and one block south of the James Whitcomb Riley Library, within easy reach of the residential and business sections of the city.
 The Pennsylvania car line passes the building, Illinois car line two blocks west, Central and Alabama car lines two blocks east, making it possible to secure clinical material from any part of the city.